On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Approximate SINR Distribution Analysis and Its Applications

+\textit{Remark 8:} Recall that the outage probability of the $j$th spatial stream of the widely linear zero-forcing (WLZF) detector, denoted by ${\rm{P}}_{{\rm{out}},j}^{\rm{WLZF}}(R)$, obeys the form \cite{xu2006performance,Ducoing2016}

+{{This}} normalized incomplete gamma function {{is}} identical to the first term on the RHS of \eqref{Eq:WL_CDF_EXPR1}, and it indicates that the outage probability of the WLMMSE detector, ${\rm{P}}_{{\rm{out}},j}(R)$ in \eqref{Eq:WL_CDF_EXPR1}, consists of two parts, the outage probability of the WLZF detector (the first term), ${\rm{P}}_{{\rm{out}},j}^{\rm{WLZF}}(R)$, and the difference between them (the second term).
+In addition, we can observe that the difference term approaches to zero as the target rate $R$ increases.
+This finding is in analogy to the relationship between the linear ZF and LMMSE detectors {{discussed}} in \cite{Lim2019}.

+\textit{Corollary 2.2:} When the transmit rectilinear or QR signal conveys one bit per symbol, such as BPSK or OQPSK modulated, the average symbol error rate on the $j$th spatial stream of the WLMMSE receiver in \eqref{Eq:WL_EST_EXPR3a} {{is}}

-The SER represents the probability of transmitting a correct symbol but erroneously receiving its distorted version, and it can be formulated as a function of the SNR $\rho$, denoted by $P_e(\rho)$.
-Based on the law of total probability, the SER $P_e(\rho)$ can be calculated by marginalization as
+\textit{Proof:} The SER represents the probability of transmitting a correct symbol but erroneously receiving its distorted version, which, based on the law of total probability, can be calculated by marginalization as